K) Provision

 (c) Personal guarantee of some of the Directors of the Company.

-(iii) Guaranteed Emergency Credit Line (GECL 2.0) Loan from Canara Bank,specialised Mid Corporate Branch, Kolkata, Punjab National Bank, Mid Corporate Branch, Kolkata, Indian Bank, CFB Mission Row Branch, Kolkata, State Bank of India - Overseas Branch, Mumbai and Karnataka Bank Ltd, Overseas Branch, Kolkata are secured by way of :
+iii) Guaranteed Emergency Credit Line (GECL 2.0) Loan from Canara Bank, Specialised Mid Corporate Branch, Kolkata, Punjab National Bank, Mid Corporate Branch, Kolkata, Indian Bank, MCB Mission Row Branch, Kolkata and State Bank of India - Overseas Branch, Mumbai, and Karnataka Bank Ltd, Overseas Branch, Kolkata are secured by way of :

 (b) Collateral Security: No fresh collateral security.
 GECL 2.0 shall rank second charge with the existing credit facility in terms of cash flow and securities.

-Guaranteed Emergency Credit Line (GECL 2.0 Extn) Loan from Canara Bank, Mid Corporate Branch, Kolkata, Punjab National Bank,specialised Mid Corporate Branch, Kolkata and Indian Bank, CFB Mission Row Branch, Kolkata are secured by way of :
+iv) Guaranteed Emergency Credit Line (GECL 2.0 Extn) Loan from Canara Bank, Specialised Mid Corporate Branch, Kolkata, Punjab National Bank, Mid Corporate Branch, Kolkata, Indian Bank, MCB Mission Row Branch, Kolkata are secured by way of :

 (b) Collateral Security: No fresh collateral security.
 GECL 2.0 Extn shall rank second charge with the existing credit facility in terms of cash flow and securities.